Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 The large discrepancy between the X-ray luminosities of SDSS1133 and other LBVs known to date \citep{naz12} is probably because the current LBV sample observed at X-ray is limited to normal S~Dor-type LBVs, and essentially no detailed X-ray data is available for giant eruption LBVs or SN impostors.

 As discussed in Sections~\ref{sec:broad_pcygni} and \ref{sec:broadlines}, a population of LBV giant eruptions can be powered by shock interactions between ejecta materials and CSM \citep[e.g.,][]{smi08,smi13,smi10,smi18}.
-As observationally confirmed in ejecta-CSM interacting SNe~IIn, the interaction region can produces strong UV-optical, X-ray, and radio emission \citep{smi13,smi17b}.
+As observationally confirmed in ejecta-CSM interacting SNe~IIn, the interaction region can produce strong UV-optical, X-ray, and radio emission \citep{smi13,smi17b}.
 It is naturally expected that the observational properties of the interaction-powered LBVs resemble the SNe~IIn, and observed as scaled-down SNe~IIn \citep{smi13}.

 In Figure~\ref{fig:radio_xray}, the X-ray and radio luminosities of SDSS1133 are compared with those of a sample of ejecta-CSM interacting SNe IIn compiled by \cite{margutti14}.
 We should note that the {\it Chandra} X-ray observation was carried out just after the 2019 outburst (Figure~\ref{fig:ztf_lc_zoom}), thus the X-ray luminosity may be an ``afterglow'' emission of the 2019 outburst event, while the radio luminosity reflects the emission in the non-outbursting phase before the 2014 outburst.
 In this figure, we can see that SDSS1133 may locate at the faint end of the X-ray vs. radio correlation space of the interacting SNe.
 The X-ray luminosity of SDSS1133 is about 2 orders of magnitude lower than the typical values of the interacting SNe~IIn, suggesting that SDSS1133 is a scaled-down version of these objects.
 In terms of the multi-wavelength energetics, we can say that SDSS1133 is in between LBVs and interacting SNe.
+Also, the radio luminosity of SDSS1133 is at least two orders of magnitude below compared to the X-ray/radio correlation of low-luminosity AGNs at the given X-ray luminosity \citep[e.g.,][]{mer03,gro22}.

 \cite{koss14} point out that the Keck/NIRC2 $K$ band measurement may indicate the presence of an IR excess emission at $\lambda \sim 20,000$~\AA (see Figure~\ref{fig:fullSED_corrected}).
 Since the hot dust emission of various strength is one of the observational features of interacting SN \citep[e.g.,][]{sza19,kok19}, the IR excess in SDSS1133 can also be naturally explained by the above mentioned scaled-down SN~IIn model.
 Future optical-NIR simultaneous observations are needed to confirm this weak NIR excess emission.